kcorra26/FuzzyApp/README.md

 ## 4/13
 ### *Complete*:
-* replaced basic string comparison function with the dynamic programming algorithm that I wrote yesterday.
+* replaced gettingMatch with the Fuse.js library tool.
-* enabled scroll, added mapping and sort to order the results by relevance.
+* enabled scroll, added mapping and sort personal algorithm to order the results by relevance.
-* ran into a few problems:
-1) just calculating the Levenstein distance between string and query using a threshold (ex. distance is 2) means that the desired name often doesn't show until far into the text (ex 'Andrew' doesn't show up when you've typed 'And' because the distance between the strings is still 3).
-2) ***
-* experimented with Fuse.js to compare the efficiency of an external library to what I have already written

 ### *To Do*:
-* decide which implementation to use for fuzzy match
-* run test cases (which one works best for our purposes)
+* run test cases, optimize Fuse.js for the given csv file.
 * add click option (highlight the name that has been clicked)
-* basic improvements to algorithm
 * export and instructions to run

 ## 4/14
 ### *Complete*:
 * Fuse optimization: threshold testing, json modifications, documentation research
-* Writeup complete
+* Wrote writeup, logged potential improvements

 ### *To Do*:
 * export and test

+## 4/15
+### *Complete*:
+* Final export and code cleanup.